nestjs-shopify/nestjs-shopify/packages/auth/README.md

 // auth-handler/my-auth.handler.ts
 @Injectable()
 export class MyAuthHandler implements ShopifyAuthAfterHandler {
-  async afterAuth(req: Request, res: Response, session: SessionInterface) {
+  async afterAuth(req: Request, res: Response, session: Session) {
     // implement your logic after a successful auth.
     // you can check `session.isOnline` to see if it was an online auth or offline auth.
   }